 Imagine a reaction to the renewed focus on risk above is to go requalify existing vendors and prequalify new vendors on a mass scale.

-Imagine also that the current method to handle all those processes is via spreadsheet and email.
+Imagine also that the current method to handle all those risk assessment processes is via spreadsheet and email.

 The labour-intensive processes around prequalification, onboarding and requalification can lead to strains on relationships, especially if there is a lot of double handling, misinformation or back-and-forths.

-With or without the imaginary knee-jerk reaction above, any efficiency gain in a key vendor management process would help reduce costs – potentially for both you and your vendors.
+With or without the imaginary knee-jerk reaction above, any efficiency gain in a key vendor management process would help reduce costs in the long run – for both you and your vendors.

 Tightening margins, reduced productivity and increased costs following COVID-19 mean many are forced to do more with less.